Skip to Content

 10. Winter Squash

-Winter squash is a category of vegetable used to describe several squash varieties, including butternut, acorn, spaghetti, and more.
-Harvested in the fall, they keep well through cold winter months and offer a host of health benefits.
+Winter squash is a category of vegetable used to describe several squash varieties.
+This includes butternut, acorn, spaghetti, and kabocha.
+Harvested in the fall, they keep well through cold winter months and offer many health benefits.

-“The thick skin of most winter squashes allows them to maintain freshness over a long shelf life,” said Krautkramer.
+“The thick skin of most winter squashes allows them to maintain freshness over a long shelf life,” Krautkramer says.
 “They’re also inexpensive and relatively easy to prepare, so you can stock up on a variety to find the flavors and textures you enjoy most.”

-Rich in fiber, eye-protecting beta-carotene and immune-boosting vitamin C, squash is a great way to fend off:
+Rich in fiber, eye-protecting beta-carotene, and immune-boosting vitamin C, squash offers a great way to fend off:

 • Obesity